davidized/dotfiles/README.md

   components when those tags are installed
   - OR some kind of dependency system for tags
 * [x] Add SSH config to host-uranium
+  - I can't find a good way to maintain multiple ssh config files that will work both with ssh and when git tries to use them so I'm keeping ssh config in the .secret directory for now.

 ## Resources
 The following articles and repositories have provided ideas and code that have come in handy as I've created my dotfiles.